 EVERY MEMBER of the Historical Concepts team is dedicated to perpetuating the ideals of classical and traditional design, yet each brings a unique set of experiences, inspirations, and talents to the firm.
 These diverse perspectives, along with a collaborative and supportive atmosphere, provide for a high level of synergy and teamwork.
 This philosophy fosters a family-like environment, with experienced team members who enjoy the camaraderie of working together to provide the highest levels of design and service.

 CONNOR M. BINGHAM arrived at Historical Concepts as a summer intern in 2015 and started full-time in 2016 equipped with a diverse range of architectural education.
 Prior to graduating with a Bachelor of Architectural Studies from The Frank Lloyd Wright School of Architecture, Connor developed an appreciation for ornament and structure as architecture.
 These affinities quickly led him to the study of vernacular, traditional, and then classical architecture.
 As a graduate student at the University of Colorado-Denver, Connor was honored to be the recipient of the Institute of Classical Architecture and Art’s Robert and Judi Newman Student Award, distinguished himself as a two-time Clinton Scholar, and served as the President of the Students for Classical Architecture-Denver Chapter.
 Collaborating with the University and related professional organizations, he also developed two courses which assist students navigate their path to licensure.
 Connor notes that an architect must convey in drawings that which is not yet real.
 He loves the transition from idea to image, and from image to building.
-Connor has been fortunate to be witness to such beautiful buildings around the world, from much of Oceania, the Americas, Scandinavia, Western and Eastern Europe, Eastern Asia, and Northern Africa.
+Connor has been fortunate to witness such beautiful buildings around the world and is always eager to explore more!

 Mary Elizabeth Bland’s path to architecture can be traced to her upbringing.
 Her father and grandfather were both civil engineers; she credits them with her early interest in buildings.
 Her deep appreciation for Classical and Southern vernacular architecture, however, springs from her childhood domain: she grew up in an 1840s Greek Revival home in western Tennessee.
 At Centre College, a small liberal arts school, Mary Elizabeth was able to study both math and studio art, a subject that first awakened her attraction to classical proportions.
 While studying abroad, she began to see architecture as perhaps a truer expression of culture than the fine arts; buildings were “living art that people could become part of.”
 This epiphany led Mary Elizabeth to enroll in the Master of Architecture program at the University of Notre Dame.
 Here, the graduate student’s purpose and past began to converge; she studied classical architecture throughout Europe, but also explored the comparatively contemporary classicism in her own back yard, the American South.
 Upon graduation in 2015, Mary Elizabeth eagerly joined Historical Concepts based on the familiarity of the firm’s work.
 In the firm’s portfolio she sees her own history and a strong sense of place, something she intrinsically values and strives to create for others.